 Complainants concerned about possibly revealing their identity or having difficulties putting their case may wish to discuss the matter with their local ward councillor..

 You can contact the Planning Enforcement Team in the following ways:

 Call us - 0121 569 4054 or 0121 569 4055

-Visit us - Regeneration and Economy, P.O.
+Visit or write to us - Regeneration and Planning, P.O.
 Box 2374, Council House, Freeth Street, Oldbury, West Midlands B69 3DE.